Search the collections

 Large World War I Australian recruitment poster, titled 'The Trumpet Calls', featuring an iconic image by artist Norman Lindsay.
 Lindsay pictures a soldier in khaki with a bugle to his ...Images: 1

 Large World War I Australian recruitment poster, titled 'Were YOU There Then?'.
-Features painting of woman in white with blue tie and belt, standing before a shredded Australian flag o ...Images: 1
+The poster features a woman in white pointing to a shredded Australian flag on a pole, asking the view ...Images: 1